65 Ways to Be a Better Spouse After 40, According to Experts

 Try to seduce your partner.

 A little seduction can go a long way when it comes to keeping your marriage exciting.
 "Watch sexy movies and TV shows.
 Listen to sexy music.
 Look at sexy art and photography books," Scott-Hudson says.
 "Daydream, fantasize, and imagine scenarios that make you feel good."

 Make sex a priority.

 If you're in the mood, don't shy away from the subject.
 Even if you and your spouse haven't been intimate in some time, sex might just improve your relationship.
 In fact, according to a 2017 research published in the journal Psychological Science, the "afterglow effect" of sex lasts up to two days, making couples happier and more satisfied.

 Be more spontaneous.

 Given enough time, even the best of marriages can fall into a rut.
 There are responsibilities and financial obligations, and it just doesn't seem like there's time left for fun.
 Well, let this be the year when that changes.
-You don't need to do anything crazy like quit your job or empty your savings for a last-minute trip to Paris.
-But playing hooky for a midday movie date, could be just what . your marriage needs.
+You don't need to do anything crazy like quit your job, but playing hooky to spend a day together could be just what your marriage needs.